Qarik-Group/ultimate-guide-to-bosh/README.md

 Note: The Ultimate Guide to BOSH will include unsolicited sarcasm and humour.
 With luck, you'll enjoy both the Ultimate Guide BOSH and the humour.

 ### Choose your own deployment level

+You might define "deploying my system" at a different level to other people:

+* using an application platform, such as Cloud Foundry or Heroku
+* using a container orchestration system provided by someone else, such as Kubernetes, Docker, Amazon ECS
+* using virtual machines provided by someone else, such as Amazon AWS, Google Compute, vSphere
+* using bare metal machines provided by someone else
+* racking bare metal servers or putting Raspberry Pis into the field

+From the perspective of your organisation and their goals of efficiently using your time and energy, hopefully you can start as high up this stack as possible.
+For example, there is simply nothing faster, more time efficient, and UI consistent as `cf push`-ing an application to any Cloud Foundry.
+Every system you deploy should have to first justify why it cannot be deployed to Cloud Foundry.